 What I didn’t realize back then was that I was visualizing the business I own today.

 That’s right — I don’t just make money from smoothies in a bowl.
 The surfer’s lifestyle is what I sell.
-Each and every one of my acai bowls allows its flavor to guide the consumer to the tropical climate that houses the surfer bro or babe.
-Our superfoods’ tells the intricate story of the local beach kid, one bite at a time.
-My designs in every store reflects the reality in which we Playa babes and bros live.
+Our flavors tell the story of a local beach kid, one bite at a time.
+Every bowl, every shop transports you to the Playa.

 After all, being a traveler and surfer girl is how I found my product.